How can non-Indigenous people be a useful ally to Aboriginal people? As a somewhat outspoken Aboriginal woman, it's something I'm asked a lot.

 2. Be ok with not always being part of the conversation

-As Aboriginal people, at times yarns may be off limits to non-Aboriginal people for many reasons.
-Be ok with not being included in everything and accept the decisions that are made by Aboriginal people.
+As Aboriginal people, at times yarns may be off-limits to non-Aboriginal people for many reasons.
+Be okay with not being included in everything and accept some decisions must be made by Aboriginal people.
 Don’t question the outcome of these conversations.

 Example: Support the Uluru Statement, not the parts you like.
 That tip is particularly relevant for politicians.

-3. Be there for the easy and the hard times
+3. Be there for the good times *and* the bad

 Example: Support our art industry and community programs as well as protesting the suspending of the Racial Discrimination Act which allowed the Northern Territory Intervention to occur.